DasSkelett/sapl/README.md

 ## What is sapl?
-Sapl stands for "Stream and play list".
+Sapl stands for "Stream and Play List".
-It started as "sap", as the function to create a playlist was added, the command was renamed to `sapl`.
+It started as "sap" (for "Stream and Play"), as the function to create a playlist was added, the command was renamed to `sapl`.

+## What are the prerequisites?

+You need the [VLC Media Player by VideoLAN](http://www.videolan.org/vlc/) installed, especially the `cvlc` command is used here.
+Try this `cvlc --version` to see if it is available on your system.
+You need [youtube-dl](http://ytdl-org.github.io/youtube-dl/) installed.
+Make sure you are running the latest version (`youtube-dl -u`), it's really important!

 ## How does it work?
 1) `sapl add "<songname>"`